• Gluten-Free Recipes

 • More Gluten Free Blueberry Recipes

-Scroll down to my recipe card at the bottom of this post for the full ingredient amounts and instructions!
+Check out the short ingredients list for these muffins below.
+Make sure to scroll down to my recipe card at the bottom of this post for the full ingredient amounts and instructions.

-• Oat flour - Easily learn how to make oat flour, or pick up a package at the store.
-If you can't eat oats, brown rice flour is a good substitute.
+• Oat flour - You can pick up a package of oat flour (certified gluten-free if needed) at the grocery store or learn how to make oat flour super easily.
+If you can't eat oats, brown rice flour is a nice alternative.

-• Leavening - A combo of baking powder and baking soda.
+• Rising agents - A combination of (fresh!) baking powder and baking soda.

 • Cinnamon